GLOBAL MARKETS-World share markets rally on revived trade hopes; dollar gains

 Adding to the positive mood was the weekend announcement that China would seek to improve protections for intellectual property rights, a sticking point in the talks.

-Apple Inc AAPL.O, Microsoft Corp MSFT.O and Amazon.com AMZN.O, along with microchip stocks, drove U.S. stocks higher.
+Apple Inc AAPL.O, Microsoft Corp MSFT.O and Amazon.com AMZN.O, along with microchip stocks, lifted U.S. stocks.

-Gold fell for a fourth straight session, sliding to a two-week low, as investors' appetite for riskier assets increased on the renewed optimism over a trade deal.
+Gold fell for a fourth straight session, sliding to a two-week low, as investors' appetite for riskier assets increased.
+Oil prices edged higher.

 Core euro zone bond yields rose slightly, as positive trade developments trumped last week's weak euro zone data.